CMSP Tales & KLX 300D Upgrades

 It is a fact that you can drive almost anywhere with an international driver's permit!

-As such I am struggling to understand the roadblock to issuing licenses based on other countries licenses if they meet or exceed US standards for licensing and US standards are pretty lax in comparison.
+As such I am struggling to understand the roadblock to issuing licenses based on other countries licenses if they meet or exceed US standards for licensing and US standards are pretty lax in comparison to the EU.

-I actually made use of this international driving permit rule myself by carrying my South African and UK driver's license with me at all times in case I was ever pulled over.
+I actually made use of this international driving permit rule myself by carrying my South African and UK driver's license with me at all times in case I was ever pulled over by the CHP.

 Current California law states that an international driver's permit is not necessary if you have your motorcycle license from International driver permit qualifying countries in your possession and that document is in fact recognized as a legal driver permit here in the USA.